mickymacirl/rathmackneecastle/README.md

 View the live site: *[here](https://mickymacirl.github.io/rathmackneecastle/)*

-## Clone the ‘cathmackneecastle’ GitHub Code Repository locally
+## Clone the ‘rathmackneecastle’ GitHub Code Repository locally

 * Go to the page of the repository that you want to clone
 * Click on **“Code”** menu and copy the URL.